JustinCBoutin/w19-360420-machine-learning/ErrorAnalysis.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The number of neighbours is: 7

 Going above 5 neighbours lowers the average accuracy, choosing 3 neighbours increases the mean accuracy by 0.03.
 As the number increases the accuracy decreases.
 However, going below 3, which seems somewht ridiculous to do, lowers the accuracy.
+When increasing k the precision keeps increasing, however the recall decreases.